 In a fable, there is not necessarily any obvious moral but there is usually some kind of rough justice.

-When it comes to the depiction of animals, folklore and fable are opposites.
+When it comes to the depiction of animals, and their closeness to humanity, folklore and fable are opposites.

 Animals in Folklore